 In addition to a major, students may choose a minor concentration in a second subject (or third subject if they are double majors).
 Not all departments and interdepartmental programs offer a minor.
-Students may have only one minor.

 NOTE: BIS students are not permitted to have a major or a minor from the College.

 - A minor consists of no fewer than 15 and no more than 24 credits of graded work in a program of studies approved by the sponsoring department.